-Once the command completes the application is available at http://localhost:7070/weld-number-guess
+Once the command completes the application is available at http://localhost:8080/weld-numberguess

-The reason the same artifact can be deployed to both WildFly and GlassFish, without any modifications, is because all of the features being used are part of the standard platform.
-And what a capable platform it has become!
+The reason the same artifact can be deployed to both WildFly and GlassFish, without any

 6.5.
 Deploying to Apache Tomcat

 Servlet containers are not required to support Java EE services like CDI.
 However, you can use CDI in a servlet container like Tomcat by embedding a standalone CDI implementation such as Weld.